 2. Preference will be given to applications that amplify racial healing, democratic engagement, and climate justice/change.

 Grant awards will be based on completed applications, compelling rationale for partner events, demonstration of building regional capacity to deepen community engagement, and applications which represent diversity within geographical regions and organizational type.
-Applicants will be informed of application status no later than December 16th.
+Applicants will be informed of application status no more than two weeks after the submission of the application.

-Any questions regarding the application, contact Cammie Jones, cammie@pcce.org.
+Any questions regarding the application, contact Danelle Wagner, Danelle@pcce.org.

 Copyright © 2022